Ramonmelod/maintenance-manager/README.md

    cd maintenance-manager
    ```
 3. Set up the MySQL database and update the credentials in the configuration file.
-4. Start a local server to run the application.
+4. Start yout `PHP` a local server to run the application.

 ## Usage